databricks/terraform-provider-databricks/docs/resources/sql_table.md

 * `data_source_format` - (Optional) External tables are supported in multiple data source formats.
 The string constants identifying these formats are `DELTA`, `CSV`, `JSON`, `AVRO`, `PARQUET`, `ORC`, `TEXT`.
 Change forces creation of a new resource.
 Not supported for `MANAGED` tables or `VIEW`.
 * `view_definition` - (Optional) SQL text defining the view (for `table_type == "VIEW"`).
 Not supported for `MANAGED` or `EXTERNAL` table_type.
 * `cluster_id` - (Optional) All table CRUD operations must be executed on a running cluster or SQL warehouse.
 If a cluster_id is specified, it will be used to execute SQL commands to manage this table.
 If empty, a cluster will be created automatically with the name `terraform-sql-table`.
 * `warehouse_id` - (Optional) All table CRUD operations must be executed on a running cluster or SQL warehouse.
 If a `warehouse_id` is specified, that SQL warehouse will be used to execute SQL commands to manage this table.
-Conflicts with `cluster_id`
+Conflicts with `cluster_id`.
 * `cluster_keys` - (Optional) a subset of columns to liquid cluster the table by.
-Change forces creation of a new resource.
+Conflicts with `partitions`.
 * `storage_credential_name` - (Optional) For EXTERNAL Tables only: the name of storage credential to use.
 Change forces creation of a new resource.
 * `comment` - (Optional) User-supplied free-form text.
 Changing comment is not currently supported on `VIEW` table_type.
 * `options` - (Optional) Map of user defined table options.
 Change forces creation of a new resource.
 * `properties` - (Optional) Map of table properties.
 * `partitions` - (Optional) a subset of columns to partition the table by.
 Change forces creation of a new resource.
+Conflicts with `cluster_keys`.

 ### `column` configuration block